dewarim/schedim/README.md

 This software is licensed under the Apache License 2.0, which means you can use it free of charge in commercial and non-commercial products.
-Just remember: you must always include the copyright notice as specified in the LICENSE.txt file.
+Just remember: you must always include the copyright notice as specified in the LICENSE.md file.

 Open source components contained therein may have different (but generally compatible) Licenses like LGPL or BSD.